codingelephants-gpt/flash/README.md

 # How to Use:
 (FYI.
 THERE IS NO ACTUAL SOURCE CODE YET!
 THIS IS AN ESTIMATE OF HOW IT MIGHT WORK)

-To install Flash, first clone the repository: ```bash git clone https://github.com/codingelephants-gpt/flash.git/``` After that, you can do one of the following two options:
+To install Flash, first clone the repository: ```git clone https://github.com/codingelephants-gpt/flash.git/``` After that, you can do one of the following two options:
 1. Move to local PATH
 2. Move to global PATH